 Our Board of Directors is divided into three classes.
-Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
+Each class has a three-year term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

-Our Board of Directors presently has seven members.
-There are two directors in the class whose term of office expires in 2018: Gerald Chan and Stephanie Monaghan O'Brien, each of whom is a nominee for director and currently a director of the Company.
+Our Board of Directors presently has six members.
+There are three directors in the class whose term of office expires in 2019: Stephen T. Isaacs, William M. Greenman and Stephen A. Sherwin, each of whom is a nominee for director and currently a director of the Company.
 Based on the recommendation of the Nominating and Corporate Governance Committee, the Board nominated each of the nominees for reelection.
-Stephen T. Isaacs, William M. Greenman and Stephen A. Sherwin are currently directors who were elected at the 2016 annual meeting to serve for a three-year term expiring at the 2019 annual meeting.
-Ross Haghighat and Frank McCormick are currently directors who were elected at the 2017 annual meeting to serve for a three-year term expiring at the 2020 annual meeting.
-Each of Stephanie Monaghan O'Brien and Gerald Chan were elected to the Board prior to our initial public offering pursuant to the provisions of our amended and restated certificate of incorporation and a voting agreement entered into with certain of our stockholders prior to the initial public offering that terminated upon completion of our initial public offering in 2015.
-If elected at the annual meeting, each of these Class III nominees would serve until the 2021 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+Ross Haghighat is currently a director who was elected at the 2017 annual meeting to serve for a three-year term expiring at the 2020 annual meeting.
+Stephanie Monaghan O'Brien is currently a director who was elected at the 2018 annual meeting to serve for a three-year term expiring at the 2021 annual meeting.
+Ms. O'Brien was initially elected to the Board prior to our initial public offering pursuant to the provisions of our amended and restated certificate of incorporation and a voting agreement entered into with certain of our stockholders prior to the initial public offering that terminated upon completion of our initial public offering in 2015.
+David Mack is currently a director who was appointed by our Board on February 19, 2019 to serve as a Class III director with a term expiring at the 2021 annual meeting.
+If elected at the annual meeting, each of these Class I nominees would serve until the 2022 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
+Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+Proxies cannot be voted for a greater number of persons than the nominees named.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by Aduro.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.